Work orders are at the center of how work is planned, executed, and recorded in Maximo.

 Connecting to Other Data Elements

-Work order quality is closely tied to other areas of Maximo data:
+Work order closeout quality is closely tied to other areas of Maximo data:

 - Failure coding provides structured insight into issues